 World Prematurity Day literally took over the whole month.
 We spent a lot of time focusing on issues that prematurity brings.
-That doesn’t mean that only the only babies on the neonatal unit are premature babies.
-Spoons supports all babies and their families on the neonatal unit.
-Regardless of if babies were born at 24 weeks, 30 weeks and 41 weeks.
-Or how long they spend on the unit.
-Their journey is important to us and we aim to make is as stress free as possible.
+That doesn’t mean only the babies on the neonatal unit that are premature babies – Spoons supports all babies and their families on the neonatal unit, regardless of if babies were born at 24 weeks, 30 weeks or 41 weeks, or how long they spend on the unit.
+Their journey is important to us and we aim to make it as stress free as possible.
 We also work closely with Peeps, a charity also based in Manchester.
 They provide support to families of HIE babies.
-Peeps are a fairly new charity and are doing some wonderful work.
-We love working them and are having lots of fun making plans for collaboration.
+Peeps is a fairly new charity and is doing some wonderful work.
+We love working with them and are having lots of fun making plans for collaboration.

 We love working with other organisations and charities who provide neonatal support.
 We also like to work in partnership with charities who have a similar aim to us.
 We like sharing ideas and it is nice to feel part of a wider network.

-So back to November.
-We had lots of good news with regards to funding and fundraising opportunities.
-We’re being supported by the lovely guys at Aquababies, who are raising funds for us in their Christmas competition.
+So back to November, we had lots of good news with regards to funding and fundraising opportunities.
+We’re being supported by the lovely guys at Aqua Babies, who are raising funds for us in their Christmas competition.
 We are also being supported by Mill Gate Shopping Centre in Bury.
-For those guys it is definitely beginning to look like Christmas, and their Christmas shoppers are donated to Spoons.
+For those guys it is definitely beginning to look like Christmas, and their Christmas shoppers are donating to Spoons.
 It is fantastic to have support from local businesses, it really means so much.

 It is safe to say November was a good month.